 - Kidney beans

 Healthy fats can be great for health, but they still have calories that should be taken into account while you’re on the detox diet.
-Using healthy oils like coconut oil or olive oil is fine, but try not to go overboard with nuts or avocados since it’s easy to overdo it on these foods.
+Using healthy oils like avocado oil or olive oil is fine, but stick to the appropriate serving sizes of nuts or avocados since it’s easy to overdo it on these foods.
 It’s recommended that healthy fats account for 25-35% of your daily caloric intake (9).

 Some healthy fat sources include: